steveoh/esri-bugs/02046166/README.md

 ﻿# 02046166

-1. Build SOE
-1. Add SOE to ArcGIS Server Extensions
-1. Enable SOE capability on any `MapServer`
-1. See error

-# Visual

 ![value](./value.png)
 - The field I request is `VALUE` and is shown in the `attributeName` variable
 - The `findIndex` is `1`